namu-labs-dev/Namu-Design-System/docs/react/getting-started.en-US.md

 ## Your First Example

-Here is a simple online codesandbox demo of an Ant Design component to show the usage of Ant Design React.
+Here is a simple online codesandbox demo of an Namu Design component to show the usage of Namu Design React.

 ```sandpack
 const sandpackConfig = {